-- A. The Court and the Union shall establish a Labor Management Committee (LMC) to meet the first Friday of even numbered months (February, April, June, August, October, December) from 10:00 a.m. to noon, to discuss issues affecting Court employees and solutions acceptable to both parties.
-The parties shall review the meeting schedule annually at the September LMC meeting to make any agreed upon changes to the frequency of meetings. - B. The LMC shall not address matter subject to negotiations, meet and confer or grievance process. - C. The Committee will be composed of three (3) representatives from the Union and three (3) representatives from the Court.
+- A. The Court and the Union shall establish a Labor Management Committee (LMC) to meet the first Friday of even numbered months (February, April, June, August, October, December) from 10:00 a.m. to noon to discuss issues affecting Court employees and solutions acceptable to both parties.
+The parties shall review the meeting schedule annually at the September LMC meeting to make any agreed upon changes to the frequency of meetings. - B. The LMC shall not address matters subject to negotiations, meet and confer or grievance process. - C. One (1) representative from the Supervisory Unit may join and be added to the Public Services Employee Unit representative team.
 Either party may invite "subject matter experts" when their presence will be helpful in resolving specific issues.
 Notice of invited subject matter experts shall be provided to the Committee in advance.